At least 20 shot, including one fatally, at Juneteenth celebration near Chicago

 “The motive behind this incident is unclear,” Deputy Chief Eric Swanson told reporters.
 “This is still an active investigation.”

 Authorities have not identified any victims, said if weapons were recovered or disclosed whether officials made any arrests.
-It is unclear how many shooters were involved.
+It is unclear if more than shooter was involved.

 “It was supposed to be like a Juneteenth celebration; we just started hearing shooting, so we dropped down until they stopped,” a witness, Markeshia Avery, told the Chicago news station WLS-TV.
 “They just kept going.
 After that, we literally scattered away.”